 These are episodes of excessively euphoric, emotional, or irritable mood accompanied by significantly increased energy that last at least one week for mania and at least four days for hypomania.
 People with Bipolar Disorder experience at least three of the following symptoms (four if their mood is irritable).

 - Greatly increased self-esteem or feelings of superiority

 - Increased energy put towards multiple new projects (as part of work, school, or hobbies) or physical agitation

 - Increased participation in risky activities, like impulsive business decisions, shopping binges, and unrestrained sexual activity

 While both mania and hypomania cause noticeable changes in functioning, only mania impairs performance in social or work domains.
-Manic episodes can also require a stay in a psychiatric hospital (to prevent them from harming themselves or others).
+Manic episodes can also require a stay in a psychiatric hospital.
 They may include psychotic symptoms like hallucinations or delusions, but hypomanic episodes do not.